Editions de Parfums Dans Tes Bras (2008): Futuristic-Nostalgic Violets {Perfume Review & Musings}

 The Coolness of a Guerlain

 To me, Après L'Ondée is also a cold Guerlain scent reflecting the wistful, melancholy and reflective side of the house.
-I like to think that Jicky is another link in that filiation of compositions made somewhat colder by the reining in of emotions, the repression of sentiments, as the latter was inspired by a love story with an English woman with an unhappy ending for Aimé Guerlain (the name also reflects the Guerlains' anglophilia as it was also the nickname given to Jacques Guerlain).
-If the Guerlains' main source of inspiration has been love and admiration for women, their warmth and the gold-colored happiness they inspire (Shalimar), the perfume house has also been capable of expressing more half-toned moods and reveal at times its propensity for melancholy.
+I like to think that Jicky is another link in that filiation of compositions made somewhat colder by the reining in of emotions, the suppression of feelings, as the latter was inspired by a love story with an English woman with an unhappy ending for Aimé Guerlain (the name also reflects the Guerlains' anglophilia as it was the nickname given to Jacques Guerlain).
+If the Guerlains' main source of inspiration has been love and admiration for women by their own admittance, their warmth and the gold-colored happiness they inspire (Shalimar), the perfume house has also been capable of expressing more half-toned moods and reveal at times its propensity for melancholy.

-When you thought that all the violet scents had been done and re-done, here comes a renewing experience.
+When you thought that all the violet scents had been done to death, here comes a renewing experience.

 For an explanation of some of the perfumery ideas behind the scent, see previous post